-The School's expectation is that all students receive the highest possible quality of teaching and learning within a positive and respectful environment.
+The school's expectation is that all students receive the highest possible quality of teaching and learning within a positive and respectful environment.

-It is important, therefore, that staff understand that their own behaviour and the manner in which they conduct themselves with their colleagues, students, parents and other stakeholders sets an example and affects the school environment.
+It is important, therefore, that staff understand that their own behaviour and the way they conduct themselves with their colleagues, students, parents, and other stakeholders sets an example and affects the school environment.

-The School recognises that the majority of staff always act in an appropriate manner and treat others with dignity and respect.
+The school recognises that most staff always act in an appropriate manner and treat others with dignity and respect.
 However, we consider it important to make clear the standards we expect from staff so that misunderstandings and/or misinterpretation of rules are kept to a minimum.

-This Code is intended to set out our expected standards of conduct, our rules and values.
+This Code is intended to set out our expected standards of conduct, our rules, and values.
 It applies to all staff, regardless of status.
 It is not an exhaustive compilation of what staff can and cannot do but it is hoped that it will ensure everyone is clear about what is acceptable and what is not.